Pvt. Albert Keith Walker

 closed and the POWs were sent to Kawasaki #1-B.

 Keith remained in Kawasaki 1-B until the end of the war.
 On September4th, he wrote a letter to his wife.
 In it, he stated he was getting ready to board a plane for Okinawa.
 He did say that he was too excited to write much.
-He was returned to the Philippines before returning to San Francisco.
+He was returned to the Philippines before returning to San Francisco on the U.S.S.
+Hugh Rodman on October 3, 1945.
 From there, he was sent to a Veterans Administration Hospital in Spokane, Washington, and later transferred to another hospital in Tacoma suffering from beriberi and dysentery.

 Albert Keith Walker passed away on August 23, 1999.